ndecool/ndecool-blog/content/posts/2020/2020-10-01-unifying-lol-data.md

 - Update `riot-transmute` to add compatibility with games played before season 8 and test them thoroughly

-- Write a `Go` implementation of `riot-transmute` running a local API in Docker to allow for much faster parsing and easier compatibility with any programming language
+- Write a `Rust` implementation of `riot-transmute` to increase performance while still being Python-compatible with PyO3

 My goal with this standard is to empower experienced developers, simplify compatibility between community tools, and help new developers.
 I think switching over to this new data format is a net positive for everybody.